jberkel/sms-backup-plus/README.md

  * Version of SMS Backup+ used
  * Version of Android / brand of phone used

 If it is related to backing up / restoring you should also enable the sync log in debug mode (Advanced settings) and attach a relevant portion of it.
 The sync log is located on your SD card as "sms_backup_plus.log".

 To attach the sync log create a "gist" (https://gist.github.com) and link to the gist you created instead of posting the full content in the issue.

+It might also be worth to install the current <a href="#beta">beta</a> version of SMS Backup+ to make sure the bug has not already been fixed.

 ### Backup questions